reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 For our real-world example, we are going to do a simple simulation of the annotation @Test in JUnit.
 By marking our functions with the @Test annotation we can determine at run-time, the methods in a class that need to be run as tests.

-We first create the Annotation as below:
+We first create the annotation as below:

 ```java
 @Retention(RetentionPolicy.RUNTIME)